milesdaudistel/notes/notes.md

 `set` bash command that lets you set shell variables.
 Doesn't seem useful on its own.
 More useful with options
 >`-e` exit immediately if a command exits with non-zero status.

+`top` shows you the current processes running on your computer.
+The unix version of control panel.
+The most important columns are the ones labeled:  PID, USER, CPU, MEM, COMMAND.
+PID is unique to each process.
+It's the processes 'real' name.
+USER is who is running that process.
+Most will be root user, since root has to run a lot of stuff.
+CPU is how many clock cycles the process takes up, MEM is how much RAM it takes, and COMMAND is a more 'user friendly' name.
+If you have 2 web browsers running at the same time, say firefox, their COMMAND will both be something like 'firefox', but their PIDs will be unique, so you can differentiate between them.
+There's also stuff like PR which is 'priority'.
+Higher priority means the computer will spend longer on that task before switching.
+NI stands for 'nice', which is related to priority.
+Its kind of an optional priority modifier.
+If your process is nice, that means it will yield if asked.
+This might not be entirely correct.
+Need more info on nice value.
+There's also S.  Not sure what it stands for, but if the value is S, the process is asleep and not doing anything.
+R means the process is running.
+There's some other stuff I don't care about.

+`kill <pid>` if you see a process in top that you want dead, you can kill it by specifying its pid with this command.

+`pkill <name>` can also kill a process by using the value under COMMAND in top.

+`systemd` This is the first process when you boot your OS.
+It boots and monitors all userspace processes.

+`systemctl`
+ctl stands for control.  systemctl controls systemd, allowing you do do various things.
+>`systemctl list-unit-files` lists all the services that systemd has available to run.
+>
+>`systemctl stop <process name>` stops user processes.
+If you kill / pkill certain processes, systemd may start up another instance of it.

+`journalctl`
+journalctl -fu api -o json | jq.
+What is this?

+`daemon` what is the difference between a daemon and a process running as root?

 #Git
 Git is version control software.
 When you make a project, whether it's code or an essay or a painting, you start with nothing, and gradually make changes until you get a final product.
 You add changes, you remove changes, you start over, etc.  Without version control, all you have is the current version of your project.
 There's no way to see the history of your project; what it looked like yesterday, a week ago, whatever.
 With git, you can do this.
 You can also split a project into 2 different projects and track both of them at the same time.